 Try TOR Chat or Cryptocat, both of which encrypt IM content.

-How Can I Shield My Credit Card Number When Making Online Purchases?
+Shield Credit Card Number When Making Online Purchases

 First of all, only provide your credit card information to websites displaying 'https' in the web browser, an indication that that Secure Socket Layer (SSL) and Transport Layer Security (TLS) encryption is active.
 For added protection, however, you may want to try shopping with a virtual or single-use credit card number.
 Check with your bank to see if they offer such a service.
 If not, as of this writing, Bank of America and Citibank reportedly do.